yugandhar-pathi/MyBlog/README.md

 3.postBlog - save a blog posted by user.
 4.fetchBlog - fetch particular blog.
 5.fetchBlogList - fetch list of blogs updated by all users.
+6.isAuthenticationRequired - Check if user has already authenticated or not.

+Authentication Process:
+1.Client supplies user credentials to server.
+2.Server validates the credentials against database.
+3.If user is valid, server sets httpOnly cookie(session) on the client.
+4.Cookie is attached to services which are executed after successful authentication.